 Find out the minimum requirements for employers and employees by working with a qualified immigration attorney.
 That way, you’ll be able to showcase yourself in the best light when you are being considered for a green card.

-At SGM Law Group, our team of immigration attorneys is uniquely experienced in employment-based cases.
-We can help you select the right green card category based on your qualifications and help you gather the supplementary documentation to determine whether you meet the required specifications.
+VisaNation Law Group immigration attorneys have unique experience in employment-based cases.
+They can help you select the right green card category based on your qualifications and help you gather the supplementary documentation to determine whether you meet the required specifications.

 Let us aid you and your family members in developing an optimal strategy to highlight your specific skills and accomplishments.
 Contact us today for a free consultation.